mayerwin/backup-universal-analytics/README.md

 3. **Sit back and watch the magic happen.** The script will fetch the data for each view, and save it to a CSV file in the same folder as the executable.

 ## Customizing Dimensions and Metrics
-To tailor the data export to your specific needs, you can customize the dimensions and metrics that the script retrieves from your Google Analytics account.
-This allows you to focus on the data most relevant to your analysis.
+The script was designed to retrieve the data that 95% of users are likely interested to preserve, but if needed, you can easily customize the dimensions and metrics.

 ### Steps to Customize Dimensions and Metrics:
 1. **Explore Available Options**: